Alexia Putellas: Espanyol, 2006–11

 Putellas joined the Espanyol girls' team when she was twelve, at a time when Espanyol was one of the dominant forces in Spanish women's football, "with an incredibly prolific academy", and Barcelona was not.
-Through the youth and senior teams she played alongside Marta Torrejón and Andrea Pereira, who would both also later move to Barcelona.
+Through the youth and senior teams she played alongside Marta Torrejón and Andrea Pereira, who would both later become her teammates at Barcelona.
 In 2007, the Espanyol Cadet team won the youth Copa Catalunya, also taking the league title in 2008 at the end of the season.
 Putellas then began appearing for the women's Espanyol B team from the age of 14 in 2008, and trained and played with the first team during pre-season in 2009.
 She made her first team debut with Espanyol in 2010 when she was 16 years old.
 She was part of the squad that won the 2010 Copa de la Reina, with Espanyol defeating Rayo Vallecano 3–1 in the final.
 Putellas played in the 2011 Copa de la Reina for Espanyol, starting in the final that they lost 0–1 in extra time to Barcelona.
 Putellas' performances with Espanyol identified her as one of Spain's best young players.